The Secretary of State was asked—

 This Armistice Day, restrictions mean that we cannot mark the occasion with services as we normally would.
 However, in Heywood and Middleton, veterans associations are following the guidance to mark the day in a covid-safe way.
 Will my right hon.
 Friend the Prime Minister join me in praising them, the Royal British Legion and, indeed, all those across the United Kingdom who are doing their best to ensure that we can pay tribute to those who made the ultimate sacrifice?

 Yes indeed.
-It was really impressive to see the way the Royal British Legion organised covid-secure memorials across the country in the way that it did.
+It was really impressive to see the way the Royal British Legion organised covid-secure memorials across the country.
 As we salute our veterans, I just want to remind the House that we have launched a new railcard for our veterans and their families that will entitle them to substantial reductions in rail fares, and that we are introducing a national insurance break for employers of veterans in their first year of employment.

 On Armistice Day, as we remember those who gave their lives for our country and those who still serve, will the Prime Minister give a positive response to the “Living in our shoes: understanding the needs of UK Armed Forces families” report on making life better for our armed forces families?
 These wonderful people put up with more separation, moving of family homes and worry about the safety of their loved ones than anyone else, and looking after them should be a national priority.